Canada imposes mandatory self-isolation for those returning

 More than a million Canadians and permanent residents returned to Canada between March 14 to March 20, according to Canada Border Services.

 The mandatory quarantine will not apply to truck drivers and health care workers crossing the border.
 Canada relies on cross border trade for essential goods like food.
-Canada and the United States already closed the border for all non-essential travel.
+Canada and the United States already closed their common border for all non-essential travel.

-Freeland said those who have already returned should be be self-isolating at home already.
+Freeland said people who have already returned should be self-isolating at home already.
 She said it is critical to protect the health of Canadians and ultimately to ensure that the country's economic rebound comes more quickly.

 “If we can flatten the curve then we can go back to normal life more quickly,” she said.

-Prime Minister Justin Trudeau also announced his his government will offer $2,000 Canadian (US$1,395) a month, for the next 4 months, for workers who lose their income as a result of the pandemic.
+Prime Minister Justin Trudeau also announced his government will offer $2,000 Canadian (US$1,395) a month, for the next four months, for workers who lose their income as a result of the pandemic.

 Trudeau said Canada is facing a once in a generation challenge and noted a million Canadians applied for employment insurance in a week.